MickGyver/vscode-amiga-blitzbasic/README.md

     user-startup.

 2. In WinUae set serial port to TCP://0.0.0.0:1234 and select "Direct" below the drop down box (Settings / Host / IO ports).
-Save the WinUAE configuration and quit WinUAE, add the following to the configuration file manually (under the other lines concerning serial): serial_translate=crlf_cr
+Deselect any other options for the serial port.
+Save the WinUAE configuration and quit WinUAE, open the configuration file in a text editor and add the following to the configuration file manually (under the other lines concerning serial):

+    serial_translate=crlf_cr

-    (NOTE: You need to ensure that your firewall/antivirus allows network traffic for WinUAE.)
+    NOTE: You need to ensure that your firewall/antivirus allows network traffic for WinUAE.

-3. Create the file DEVS:MountList on the virtual harddrive with the following content (if it does not already exist)
+4. Create the file DEVS:MountList on the virtual harddrive with the following content (if it does not already exist)

     ```